drts01/notes/stackedit/jobs/LinkedIn.md

   - Imposter syndrom prevented me from seeing these people as peers.
 - **Task**: LUG members asked me why I was not submitting a talk proposal to SCaLE.
 - **Action(s)**: I drafted and submitted talk to two conferences.
+  - DNSSec for SCaLE
-  - Intro to Test Driven Infrastructure
+  - Intro to Test Driven Infrastructure for DevOps Days L.A.
 - **Results**:
   - I am an organizer of DevOps Days Los Angeles
   - I organize a Linux User Group in Los Angeles